 Actions by the county board during its regular session, except for complaints pursuant to T.C.A. § 67-5-1407, are to be completed, and notice of a decision and appeal procedure sent, no later than five (5) days prior to the date taxes are due (in the case of counties, taxes are due on the first Monday of October).
 This deadline does not apply to special sessions, extraordinary actions or to years in which a county completes reappraisal.
 T.C.A. § 67-5-1409.
 The county board then prepares a certificate of completion to file with the county clerk.
 T.C.A. § 67-5-1410.
 Actions of the county board are final except for revisions or changes by the SBOE.
 T.C.A. § 67-5-1411.
-The assessor then prepares a record of changes by the county board to forward to the SBOE and keeps a record of the county board's actions for at least ten years.
-T.C.A. § 67-5-1413, 67-5-1414.
+The assessor is required to maintain individual property record cards showing all actions taken by the county board of equalization which change the classification, value, or assessment of any parcel of property.
+In addition, upon completion of its session, the county board must turn its records and papers over to the assessor for preservation for a period of at least ten years.
+T.C.A. § 67-5-1414.